mvodkin/Pixl/README.md

 end
 ```

-To display the drawings in the feed, I used the following function to render the drawings to an HTML Canvas:
+To display drawings after they are created, I used the following function to render the drawings to an HTML Canvas:

 ```javascript
 updateCanvas(drawing) {